Last Updated on August 19, 2023 by Bilingual Kidspot

 5. Do you pass something interesting on the way to your destination?
 Talk about it before you get there, as you pass, and after you’ve gone by.
 This promotes the development of language out of context and naming things that are no longer immediately in front of your child.
 You can use both languages to name objects.
 Notice the language of signs on the road.

 6. Look at the other cars passing you on the road.
 Describe them in both languages using descriptors of size, shape, or color, and talk about how they function if they are work vehicles (ex: ambulances, dump trucks, fire engines).
+Here are some other great car games to try.

 7. If you use public transportation, you can talk to your child about how you are getting there and what you see on the way.
 Looking at a subway or bus map can help to increase your child’s vocabulary about their neighborhood.
 If you encounter people who speak your child’s language on the way, you can greet them in the language to reinforce social communication.